 Xanax is known to interact with certain drugs such as barbiturates which enhance its sedative effects.
 It also interacts with antifungal drugs such as ketoconazole or itraconazole which slow down the metabolism of Xanax in the liver therefore leading to extended sedation.

 It is also contraindicated in pregnant dogs as it can affect the developing embryo.
 It often leads to developmental abnormalities and deformities.
 Xanax drug traces have also be found in the milk of lactating dogs therefore should also be avoided in nursing dogs.

-Dogs with glaucoma should also not be prescribed xanax as it can worsen the condition and also predispose dogs to acquiring the condition.
+Dogs with glaucoma should also not be prescribed Xanax as it can worsen the condition and also predispose dogs to acquire the condition.
 It narrows the angle of the eye preventing drainage of eye fluid leading to an increase in eye pressure.

 Natural Solutions for Dogs with Anxiety